Metronome

 Randomization

-Metronomes can also be used to generated randomozed patterns using the randomize() function.
+Metronomes can be used to generated randomized patterns using the jitter() function.
 This makes their ticks feel less mechanical and closer to natural rhythms such as raindrops falling, typing on a keyboard, or the reactions of a living entity.
 When activating randomization, the metronome does not trigger at perfectly regular intervals anymore.
 Instead, the length of each cycle is perturbed according to the chosen randomness level.
 At low values (close to 0), the timing remains close to steady with gentle variation.
 At high values (close to 1), the ticks may cluster together or leave longer pauses, while still averaging the correct period over time.
 This means that even with randomness, the metronome respects its period setting in the long run, but the spacing between individual ticks is altered.

 This graph shows the effect of different randomization levels on event triggers (all metronomes have a one-second period):